UNIFIED COMBATANT COMMANDS

 The U.S. Special Operations Command (SOCOM) is responsible for planning for and conducting special operations.
 It offers direct action in the form of short duration strikes and small-scale offensives, special reconnaissance, unconventional warfare, foreign internal defense, counterterrorism, psychological operations, information operations, counter-proliferation of weapons of mass destruction, security force assistance, counterinsurgency operations and any specific activities directed by the President or the Secretary of Defense.

-9) U.S. Space Command (Newly Founded in 2019) – Commanded by General James H. Dickinson – U.S. Army
+9) U.S. Space Command (Newly Founded in 2019) – Commanded by General Stephan Whiting – U.S. Air Force

 The U.S. Space Command (SPACECOM) is responsible for military operations in outer space, specifically all operations above 100 kilometers above sea level.
 Their mission is "to conduct operations in, from and through space to deter conflict, and defeat aggression, deliver space combat power for the Joint/Combined force, and defend U.S. vital interests with allies and partners."
 Currently they have no Headquarters.
 They represent a reemphasis on space as a war-fighting domain.
 The U.S. Space Command is different and separate from the newest and 6th military branch --- U. S. Space Force.
 It is not clear what is the